Mukhmas

 Mukhmas (Note: Mujmas in the Spanish transcriptions) (مُخماس) is a Palestinian village in the Jerusalem Governorate, located northeast of Jerusalem, in the center of the West Bank.
 According to the Palestinian Central Bureau of Statistics, the town had a population of 1,363 in 2017.

-Mukhmas is identified with the biblical Michmas, and preserves its ancient name.
-It is described in historical texts as Jonathan Apphus' seat and for supplying fine flour to the Jerusalem Temple.
-Archaeological fieldwork revealed Iron Age and Second Temple Period remains, indicating a Jewish priestly presence until the Bar Kokhba revolt.
-Finds also include Byzantine-era remains.

-During the early Ottoman period, it was a Muslim village with a small population engaged in agriculture.
-It was then ruled by the British, the Jordanians and the Israelis.
+During the early Ottoman period, it was a Muslim village with a population engaged in agriculture.
 Following the Oslo Accords, Mukhmas' jurisdiction, now under the Palestinian Authority, is divided between Areas B and C.

 Location

 Mikhmas is located 11.2 km (horizontally) on the highlands north-east of Jerusalem.
 It is bordered by Deir Dibwan to the north, Burqa to the west, and Jaba' to the south.
 The Israeli settlement Ma'ale Mikhmas lies to the east.

 History

 Antiquity

 Mukhmas is identified with the ancient town of Michmas, and the modern Arabic name preserves the ancient Hebrew name.
 Its ruins can be found at Khirbet el-Hara el-Fauqa, an archaeological site at the northern edge of the village.
 Another archeological site, Khirbet ed-Dawwara, a small Iron Age I Israelite ruin dating back to the 11th-10th century BCE, is situated 1.5 km southeast of the village.

 Michmas is also mentioned in classical period sources.
 It was the seat of Jonathan Apphus until 152 BC.
 According to the Mishnah, Michmas was known for providing fine flour as a gift offering to the Temple in Jerusalem.

 Four clusters of tombs including as many as 70 burial caves dating from the Second Temple period were discovered in Mukhmas during the 1980s.
 On the entrance to one of the caves, a drawing of a seven-branched menorah was found, alongside an inscription written in the Paleo-Hebrew script.
 Other findings from Mukhmas include an ossuary which bears the name ‘Shimeon L[evi]’ in the Hebrew alphabet.
 These findings led archeologists to believe that Mukhmas was a Jewish priestly settlement which was populated up until Bar-Kokhba revolt in the early 2nd century CE.